Manojkl/Cost_To_Consumers-CTC/AGI/Education/Readme.md

 ## Paper Correcting Agent (PCA)

 An agent that corrects the answer paper written by students.
-Reducing the burden on teachers and giving feedback.
+Reducing the work of the teachers and giving feedback.

 - Train with RL, with questions and answers, ground truth.